 As fate would have it, I just had a $10 bowl of guacamole the other day at Tacoliscious in the Marina district, after spending time doing some ceiling patch work on my rental house.
 All around me sat a bunch of young and fabulous looking folks who enjoyed the 78 degree San Francisco sunshine.
 Oh, how I wish I didn’t have a house to do work on.
 I could have gone straight to brunch!

-Bottom line: If you’re a millennial who wants to spend $25 on the finest breakfast consisting of avocados, bacon and crumbled feta cheese, go for it!
+Bottom line: If you’re a millennial who wants to spend $25 on the finest breakfast consisting of avocado toast, bacon and crumbled feta cheese, go for it!
 You don’t need to save for a house because you’re either living with your parents or your parents will eventually buy you one when they can’t stand you any longer.
 And if they don’t buy you anything, they’ll at least leave you their house when they die.

-Millennial Avocado Analysis
+Millennial Avocado Toast Analysis

 I know some of you think I’m being a bit flippant, but living in NYC and SF over the past 18 years, I’ve seen with my own eyes how so many parents are supporting their adult children.
 Heck, my roommate one year out of college left me because his parents bought him a $260,000 one bedroom condo in Manhattan that’s now worth over $750,000.

 Let me share with you some recent encounters and some statistics as to why it’s OK for the majority of you to spend aggressively while young and not save for my favorite wealth building asset class.